Last updated on December 20, 2025

 - Multiple Amazon EC2 instances can access an EFS file system at the same time, providing a common data source for workloads and applications running on more than one instance or server.

-- EFS file systems store data and metadata across multiple Availability Zones in an AWS Region.
+- EFS file systems store data and metadata across multiple Availability Zones in an AWS Region (for Standard classes) or within a single AZ (for One Zone classes).

 - EFS file systems can grow to petabyte scale, drive high levels of throughput, and allow massively parallel access from EC2 instances to your data.